Pouja/configuring-esm/docs/blog.md

 * Update your `webpack`/esbuild config to also read `module` entry of your npm packages

 ## Module System
-To able to use functions or classes written in one file in another file, requires a way of telling how the files should be linked.
+To able to use functions or classes written in one file in another file requires a way of telling how the files should be linked.
 In the days of gulp/grunt and jquery there was not much choice, we all wrote everything on the `window` object.
 Everything was accessible by all objects and functions.
 We had to use closures to isolate `var` variables from another and prevent naming collisions.
 It was basically just one large JavaScript file.